Isaiah Thomas (basketball): Grand Rapids Gold (2021)

 On December 13, 2021, Thomas signed with the Grand Rapids Gold of the NBA G League.
 He made his debut for the team on December 15, scoring 42 points, eight assists, and six rebounds in 42 minutes during a 131–127 loss to the Fort Wayne Mad Ants.

 Return to the Lakers (2021)

 On December 17, 2021, Thomas signed a 10-day contract with the Los Angeles Lakers to return to the franchise for a second time after the team was granted a hardship exception.
 In his season debut, Thomas scored 19 points in 22 minutes in a loss against the Minnesota Timberwolves.
 He played four games for the Lakers.

 Dallas Mavericks (2021–2022)

 On December 29, 2021, Thomas signed a 10-day contract with the Dallas Mavericks.
 He only played in one game for the Mavericks.

 Return to the Gold (2022)

 On February 14, 2022, Thomas was re-acquired by the Grand Rapids Gold.
-By the end of his time there, Thomas averaged 41.3 points per game across three games.
+Across three games, Thomas averaged 41.3 points per game.